bchellew15/bchellew15.github.io/_posts/2024-11-01-jigsaw-puzzle-solver.markdown

 return sum(nor_matrix)[0] + sum(and_matrix)[0];
 {% endhighlight %}

-The idea is to penalize overlap between pieces and penalize gaps between them. `and` is used to count the number of overlap pixels, while `nor` is used to count the number of gap pixels.
-Note that a lower score is better, and a perfect match with 0 overlap pixels and 0 gap pixels would get a score of 0.
+The idea is to penalize both overlap between pieces and gaps between them. `and` is used to count the number of overlap pixels, while `nor` is used to count the number of gap pixels.
+Note that a lower score is better, and a perfect match with 0 overlap pixels and 0 gap pixels would yield a score of 0.

 # Assembly

-To reduce errors and save time, pieces are only scored against each other in orientations where the connection is allowed.
+Pieces are only scored against each other in orientations where the connection is allowed.
 For example, a tab can be scored against a blank, but it cannot be scored against a tab or a flat edge.
 A connection is also not allowed if a flat edge would be adjacent to a tab or blank.
-On average, a piece has one allowed orientation in a given spot.
+On average, a piece has one allowed orientation in a spot where two neighbors are already placed.

-As pieces are connected to the puzzle, pointers are added to a 2D `vector` of `PuzzlePiece` objects.
+A `Puzzle` object keeps track of the positions of pieces that have been added to the puzzle.
+As each piece is connected, a pointer is added to the appropriate location in a 2D `vector`.

 First, a corner is identified and assumed to be the top left corner.
 The user can rotate as needed after the puzzle is fully assembled.